ibmjstart/cf-object-storage/README.md

 **<sup>!</sup>** `auth` checks if `HOME/.cf/os_creds.json` exists and contains the target service's credentials.
 If it does, these credentials are used to authenticate with Object Storage (which saves a few http requests).
 Upon successful authentication, `auth` will save a service's credentials to the above location to speed up subsequent commands.

+**<sup>!!</sup>** `rename-container` should not be used (and will likely fail) on containers containing SLOs and DLOs.
+This is due to their strict naming conventions that expect certain containers to have certain names.

 ## Contribute